joseluistello/Old-portfolio-v2/_posts/2021-07-09-data-analysis-process.md

 Construction projects are budgeted.
 If you agreed on a price range for a product, you can't go outside that range.

-The problems comes with the paint process.
-We reached a point in the project where we were at 60% of the final goal (8 tanks) but our warehouse did not have enough paint left in stock to finish the project.
+The problems come with the painting process.
+We reached a point in the project where we were at 60% of the final goal (8 tanks), but our warehouse did not have enough paint left in stock to finish the project.
 Alarm bells began to ring.
 We had a problem that we didn't know how to define.

 As a quality inspector, my job was to find the real problem and propose solutions.

 ![Me](/img/data%20analysis/m3.png)

 I worked hard that week...
 I stayed in the office until 2:30.
-I was trying to think what was going on in my way to home.
+I was trying to think about what was going on on my way home.

-So, I design a lot of experiment based in metrics, observation and repetition.
+So, I design a lot of experiment-based in metrics, observation, and repetition.

 ![Metrics](/img/data%20analysis/me.png)

 We work with quantitative metrics as temperature, dew point, relative humidity, pressure, etc.

 **The main goal of my experiment was to find my problem.** I wanted to correlate like crazy.
-Weeks ago (and thanks to our client's request for documentation) I designed a database where I captured everything.
-It was nothing sophisticated but it was enough to give me data.
+Weeks ago (and thanks to our client's request for documentation), I designed a database to capture everything.
+It was nothing sophisticated, but it was enough to give me data.

-I subjected to all kinds of analysis my metric of paint expenditure per day... multivariate regression analysis was my closely friend.
+I subjected to all kinds of analysis my metric of paint expenditure per day... multivariate regression analysis was my close friend.

 I could not see anything.
 Yes, there was the correlation that there should be, but nothing out of the ordinary.
 The compressor pressure was constant, the temperature didn't affect the flow rate and neither did the anchoring.

 All this work to put me in the context that I need... understand MY PROBLEM.

 Do you want to know what the problem was?
-One of the suppliers made a mistake when quoting.
+One of the suppliers made a mistake when he made the financial quotation.
 It never occurred to us to start from there, especially me.
+Sounds obvious but believe me, when we face timelines and pressure on our shoulders the obviousness goes unnoticed.

 > “The combination of some data and an aching desire for an answer does not ensure that a reasonable answer can be extracted from a given body of data.” **John Tukey**
 ---